2021 New York Jets season: Week 17: vs. Tampa Bay Buccaneers

-In what would turn out to be their final game against the Tom Brady, the Jets squandered a 24-17 lead and get outscored 11-0 in the 4th quarter.
-As result the Jets dropped to 4-12.
+In what would turn out to be their final game against Tom Brady, the Jets squandered a 24-17 lead and get outscored 11-0 in the 4th quarter.
+As result the Jets dropped to 4-12 and finished 0-5 against the NFC.

 The Jets recorded their first-ever home loss to the Buccaneers, snapping a seven-game home winning streak against them.